Private Debt: The Fuel for SMEs

-Today, many small- and medium-size businesses have a hard time getting financing for operations and expansion because banks are applying ever-more-strict lending criteria to their loans.
+Today, many small- and medium-size businesses (SMEs) have a hard time getting financing for operations and expansion because banks are applying ever-more-strict lending criteria to their loans, especially in light of the US banking crisis which occurred in the first half of 2023, the repercussions from which are still unfolding.

-At the same time, institutional and high-net-worth investors are challenged to find an investment to compensate for fixed income’s shortcomings in an era of persistently low interest rates.
+At the same time, institutional and high-net-worth investors are challenged to find an investment which offers both return potential and diversification in light of high interest rates and a potential recession.

 Fortunately, both SMEs and investors can benefit from private debt.

-While this degree of conservative underwriting has contributed to a stable financial system in Canada, he says it’s also impaired innovation.
+While this degree of conservative underwriting has contributed to a stable financial system in Canada, he says it has also impaired innovation.
 Canadian business formation rates are pretty much on par with that of the U.S., but there are huge differences when it comes to financing.

-Canadian SMEs don’t have many alternatives besides the big banks.
+Canadian SMEs don’t have many financing alternatives besides the big banks.
 Without an ability to get financing, their growth is handicapped and, in many cases, their ability to create employment for Canadian workers is similarly affected.
-Statistics Canada notes that SMEs made up 55% of Canada’s gross domestic product in 20153 so, clearly, this situation does not contribute positively to Canada’s overall economic growth.
+Innovation, Science and Economic Development Canada notes that SMEs made up 50.4% of Canada’s gross domestic product in 20196 so, clearly, this situation does not contribute positively to Canada’s overall economic growth.

 The benefits of private debt investing

-Private debt involves raising pools of capital from accredited investors, and using that capital to provide senior-secured loans to small- and medium-sized companies who meet strict loan criteria but who, since 2008, have had greater difficulties getting loans from banks who, as noted, have been motivated to tighten their lending criteria.
+Private debt involves raising pools of capital from accredited investors and using that capital to provide senior-secured loans to small- and medium- sized companies who meet strict loan criteria but who, since 2008, have had greater difficulties getting loans from banks (see Figure 3).

 For investors, private debt offers a number of benefits.
-It’s low in volatility, the default and loss rates are lower than high-yield bonds, and it’s typically collateralized by assets.
+Private debt is low in volatility, the default and loss rates are lower than high-yield bonds, and it’s typically collateralized by assets.
 Another advantage is it has a low or negative correlation to traditional asset classes, which provides greater portfolio diversification.
+Return potential is another benefit.
+U.S. middle-market direct lending investments produced a net return over 9.3% from 2005 to 2022 while the standard deviation was approximately 4.8%.
+Not only did direct lending provide returns greater than the S&P 500 for the same period, but the standard deviation (or volatility) was also significantly lower (see Figure 4).

 Lender and Partner

-In some cases, companies which receive a loan from a private lender get more than just funds to expand their business, they also get a partner.
+For certain private debt funds, companies who receive a loan from the fund get more than just capital to expand their business, they also get a partner.
 Bhalwani says Third Eye Capital considers itself to be more of a business problem solver than a lender.
 The firm builds a partnership with management teams and stakeholders, which helps build recurring business.

 As soon as the firm extends a loan, it will add value by becoming involved in the company.
 “We’ll augment management, provide strategic direction, bring our industry contacts to bear, help manage costs, and streamline the information systems management relies on.”